How can you prove that a CCTV System meets the requirements of UK GDPR and the Data Protection Act 2018?

 CCTV and the Law

 Closed circuit television (CCTV) surveillance is an increasing feature of our daily lives.
 There is an ongoing debate over how effective CCTV is in reducing and preventing crime, but one thing is certain – its deployment is commonplace in a variety of areas to which members of the public have free access.
-We might be caught on camera while walking down the high street or visiting a bank, a railway station, an airport or a shop, as illustrated in the Association of Convenience Stores (ACS) Crime Report and Guidance, 2019.
+We might be caught on camera while walking down the high street or visiting a bank, a railway station, an airport or a shop.

-An important new feature of this legislation was a power for Elizabeth France, former Data Protection Commissioner and now Chair of the Security Industry Authority (SIA), to issue the first Commissioner’s CCTV Code of Practice (Section 51 (3) (b), DPA 1998) setting it out as guidance in a Statutory Interpretive Law format.
+An important new feature of this legislation was a power for Elizabeth France CBE, former Data Protection Commissioner and former Chair of the Security Industry Authority (SIA), to issue the first Commissioner’s CCTV Code of Practice (Section 51 (3) (b), DPA 1998) setting it out as guidance in a Statutory Interpretive Law format.

 The changes in data protection legislation from March 2000 meant that for the first time there were legally enforceable standards that applied to the collection and processing of images relating to individuals.

-The CCTV Code of Practice has the dual purpose of assisting CCTV owners, operators and installers as well as data controllers, managers and processors to understand their legal obligations, while also reassuring the public about the necessary safeguards.
+The Current Video Surveillance and CCTV Guidelines have the dual purpose of assisting CCTV owners, operators and installers as well as data controllers, managers and processors to understand their legal obligations, while also reassuring the public about the necessary safeguards.

 The Problem : Proof of Compliance

-It has been widely recognised that CCTV Owners & Installers have difficulty in proving compliance with the legal requirements of the DPA/GDPR.
+It has been widely recognised that CCTV Owners & Installers have difficulty in proving compliance with the legal requirements of the UK GDPR + DPA 2018.
 Similarly, they are not fully prepared for the evidential requirements of the Digital Case System (DCS) used by the Courts as part of the digital transformation of the Criminal Justice System.

 The Solution : Certificated Training with CCTV Licensing Services Limited

-CCTV Licensing Services Limited is licensed by the CCTV Data Compliance Inspectorate to deliver unique one-day Certificated Training Courses for CCTV Owners and for CCTV Installation Engineers covering important aspects of the Information Commissioner’s CCTV Code of Practice and the Digital Case System requirements, by the introduction of a unique Digital Compliance Assessment Form (dCAF) as evidential information needed by the Courts.
+CCTV Licensing Services Limited is licensed by the CCTV Data Compliance Inspectorate to deliver unique one-day Certificated Training Courses for CCTV Owners and for CCTV Installation Engineers covering important aspects of the Information Commissioner’s Current Video Surveillance and CCTV Guidelines and the Digital Case System requirements, by the introduction of a unique Digital Compliance Assessment Form (DCAF) as evidential information needed by the Courts.

 Training courses for CCTV installation Engineers or for CCTV Owners and Users are available all year round nationally.